gracenote/django-health-monitor/docs/usage.rst

         class BodyHealthAlarm(HealthAlarm):
             health_model = BodyHealth

-If following the above example, the new `models.py` file will look like the following with the `HealthTest` model details omitted.
+If following the example from previous sections, the new `models.py` file will look similar to the following with the `HealthTest` model details omitted.

     health/models.py::

         from django.db import models

-        from health_monitor.models import Health, HealthTest, HealthAlarm
+        from health_monitor.models import Health, HealthAlarm, HealthTest

         class BodyHealth(Health):